harrand/psyc/README.md

 If either type `A` or `B` are `weak`, then the following type conversion rules are in effect:
 #### Primitive Conversions <a name="type_conv_prim"></a>
 - If A and B are *numeric primitives*, conversion is allowed.
+- If A and B are `s64` and an *enum* respectively, then conversion is allowed (and vice-versa).
 - If A is a `bool` and B is a *numeric primitive*, conversion is allowed.
 The same is true in reverse.
 - If A is a `v0`, no form of type conversion is allowed.
 #### Struct Conversions <a name="type_conv_struct"></a>
-- If A and B are both two differing struct types, then they cannot be converted unless they have the exact same members.
 - Struct types do not convert to anything else.
 #### Enum Conversions <a name="type_conv_enum"></a>
-- If A and B are both enum types and their underlying types are implicitly convertible, conversion is allowed.
+- If A is an enum type and B is `s64`, then conversion is allowed.
-- If A is an enum type, it is implicitly convertible to its underlying type, and vice-versa.
+- Enums do not convert to anything else.
 #### Pointer Conversions <a name="type_conv_ptr"></a>
 - Pointer types can be freely converted to other pointer types, with the following restriction:
 	- You cannot apply mutability with a cast. `T&` cannot be converted to `T mut&`